mtwebit/webit-cloud-services/README.md

 ## Webit Cloud Services (WBcloud)
-This is a framework to set up and to maintain a complex system using Docker containers, also provides a set of ready-to-use services (e.g. database, Web server, PHP, LDAP, Unix shell etc.) and a menu-driven tool to simplify the installation and system maintenance.
+This is a framework to set up and to maintain a complex system using Docker containers, also provides a set of ready-to-use services (e.g. database, Web server, PHP, LDAP, Unix shell etc.) and a menu-driven tool to simplify system installation and maintenance.

 Features:
 * reconfigure the system on-the-fly without rebuilding and restarting everything